 The Simple Citrus Vinaigrette

 The salad dressing or vinaigrette ties all the flavors of this cous cous salad together.
 It also adds freshness and brightness to the pasta.
-This simple homemade citrus vinaigrette is made with just a handful of ingredients and can be whipped up in a few minutes.
+Our simple homemade citrus vinaigrette is made with just a handful of ingredients and can be whipped up in a few minutes.

 How To Cook Pearl Couscous

-Unlike it’s cousin regular couscous, Israeli couscous needs to be cooked just like regular pasta.
+Unlike it’s cousin Moroccan couscous, Israeli couscous needs to be cooked just like regular pasta.
 Pearled couscous has a mild nutty flavor.
 To enhance that flavor, I toast the couscous in a little bit of olive oil before adding any liquid.

 Yes!
 This salad can be made ahead.
 It actually tastes better when it sits for a few hours in the fridge.
-This pearl couscous salad can be kept in an airtight container in the refrigerator for 3-4 days.
+You can make it 2 days ahead of time refrigerated in an airtight container.

 Israeli Couscous Recipe Tips

 - Don’t skip toasting the couscous in oil before simmering it.
+Toasting or sautéing the couscous adds a nice nutty flavor to the dish.

 - I like to toss the Israeli couscous salad with the citrus vinaigrette while the couscous is still warm.
 This allows the pasta to soak up the flavors from the vinaigrette better.